coder/coder/docs/admin/reference-architectures.md

 ### Registry

-The Coder Registry hosts starter templates for various cloud providers and orchestration platforms, enabling self-service cloud development environments via Terraform-defined infrastructure.
-Additionally, Coder introduces _Modules_ to streamline template creation by extracting commonly used functionalities such as web IDEs, third-party integrations, and helper scripts into reusable components.
+The Coder Registry is a platform where you can find starter templates and _Modules_ for various cloud services and platforms.

+Templates help create self-service development environments using Terraform-defined infrastructure, while _Modules_ simplify template creation by providing common features like workspace applications, third-party integrations, or helper scripts.

-The Registry is a hosted service and it is not available for air-gapped deployments.
+Please note that the Registry is a hosted service and isn't available for offline use.

 ## Scale-testing methodology